In-grid-collective/ingrid-public-portfolio/src/content/projects/residency-event-maggie-roberts/residency-event-maggie-roberts.md

 During the virtually connected time of the In-grid's Arebyte + Goldsmith's residency, one of the key ways In-grid formulated their ideas was through collaborative writing, forming text’s from txt’s, making passage through passages, culminating conversations into solidified forms.
 Writing grown from a milieu, bursting and bulging at its chapters, paragraphs breaking into two, ending’s becoming beginnings.

-Our collaboration with Maggie Roberts was concluded with a reading of some of In-grid's writings alongside Maggie.
+Our collaboration with Maggie Roberts was concluded with a reading of some of In-grid's writings.